homan-uppu/writing/2-Essays/Winners take all.md

 In Go, the difference in ELO rating of the top two players is 183 ([https://www.goratings.org/en/](https://www.goratings.org/en/)), whereas in Chess, the difference in ELO rating of the top two Chess players is only 25 ([https://www.chess.com/players](https://www.chess.com/players)).

 The gap between the best and the next best is greater in Go than in Chess.
 Meanwhile there's no need for ELO rating for Tic Tac Toe because every "professional" would draw: everyone's ELO is 0.
-Similarly, the gap between the 2nd best and 3rd best is greater the more complex a game is, and so on.

 Inequality is not linear.
 The gap between the best player and the 2nd best player is larger than the gap between the 2nd best player and the 3rd best, and so on.
 The greater the complexity of the game, the greater the gap between the best and the rest, and the more skewed the curve looks.

-***The more complex the game, the more likely that when two players are equally good it means that they're farther in ability from the best.***
+***The more complex the game, the more equal players are in ability, the further they are from the best.***

-In more complex games, training doesn't help decrease inequality.
-Professionals in Chess and Go who have spent their entire lives training still have differences proportional to the complexity of their game.
+This is inequality is independent how much training the players have.
+The players we've referenced above have dedicated their entire lives to becoming great at their game, and yet we see inequality because training intuition has greater variance.

 ---

-Most valuable activities are far more complex than Chess and Go.
-There's far greater inequality in the values of our moves, and in outcomes.
+The most valued games we play are far more complex than Chess and Go, and therefore there is far greater inequality in ability.

 But, if our activities are more complex, why haven't we seen great inequality in the past?
 And why is inequality increasing?

-The complexity of our work is a function of leverage.
-Leverage = how little time it takes to turn an idea into reality.
-The greater the leverage available to you, the less time it takes you to turn your ideas into reality.
+The complexity of our activities is a function of leverage.
+Leverage = how little time it takes to implement an idea.
+The more leverage you have, the less time it takes to manifest your ideas.

 Greater leverage increases the complexity of the games we play in three ways:
 1. By reducing the time per move.
 2. By eliminating the need to play simpler games (because technology does it for us).
 3. By increasing the possibilities within any game, thereby making the game itself more complex.

 When it takes a long time to make a move, the underlying inequality doesn't manifest quickly.
 Imagine a game of chess where each move took 5 years to make.
 By the time the players die, their differences wouldn't be that apparent.
 It's not that the extreme inequality wasn't there, but it didn't have enough time to present itself.
-As leverage increases, underlying inequalities manifest more quickly.
+As leverage increases, underlying inequalities manifest more quickly because we make moves far more quickly.

 As leverage increases, we stop doing simpler activities.
 Before we had computers, a lot of time was spent crunching numbers.
 As we gained better technology, we were able to shift more of our time figuring out what to create and how to create it - much more complex activities than crunching numbers.